-Youth Care Treatment Center and school has helped teens with autism in Utah, Nevada, and Idaho for 30 years.
+Youth Care Treatment Center and school has helped teens with autism all over the United States for 30 years.
 Our unique approach is based off of solid morals and beliefs to help adolescents be successful in turning their lives around.

 Learn more about autism treatment at Youth Care Treatment Center in Utah

 People with autism spectrum disorder (ASD) often struggle in many different areas of their lives.
 The primary symptoms of the disorder include difficulties with communication and social interaction and can include restricted interests, a high need for order and stability, repetitive behaviors, sensitivity to sensory input, and sensation-seeking behaviors.
 Autism was previously divided into two separate disorders depending on the severity of symptoms.
 Asperger’s disorder is when a person’s symptoms are less severe, while autism was typically diagnosed for moderate to severe symptoms.
 Asperger’s disorder is now referred to as autism spectrum disorder and is no longer a separate diagnosis.
 People who were previously diagnosed with Asperger’s disorder are now diagnosed with mild autism spectrum disorder.

 If left untreated, autism can significantly interfere with a young person’s life and, depending on its severity, can place tremendous strain on autism sufferers and caregivers alike.
 However, with specialized treatment for autism, many people with autism spectrum disorder can grow in their ability to live independent and successful lives.

 At Youth Care Treatment Center in Utah, we are pleased to offer the life-changing care that allows young people with mild autism to live more autonomous lives.
 Our compassionate staff is dedicated to helping these youth so that they and their caregivers can learn to effectively manage the symptoms of autism.

 Helping a loved one get treatment for autism